+Students need to grow beyond their prescribed subject of study and look for newer horizons of learning and knowledge.
 Our institution believes in the holistic and comprehensive nature of education and always makes an attempt to move beyond the curriculum and learn more than what is available in the textbooks.
 We believe that learning should not be restricted to one subject alone.
 Our college is affiliated to Periyar University and, as an affiliated college, follows the syllabus formulated by the Board of Studies of Periyar University.
-However, in the choice of Non Major Elective papers and in the choice of add on courses, every attempt is made to make the courses as diverse as possible.
+However, in the choice of Non Major Elective papers and in the choice of add on courses, every attempt is made to make the courses as diverse and possible.
 Students are offered courses from other than their own departments.
 Courses that focus on skills such as photo shop are also offered.
 Though there has been a small setback due to the pandemic, the multi-disciplinary and interdisciplinary nature of education is given great importance.
+Multi disciplinary programmes organized by the institution also contribute to the interdisciplinary nature of curriculum development in our institution.